The New Standard For Recovery

 By human nature, we all want to experience happiness.
 For the most part, our happiness is derived from our working, living and relationship environments.
 For some, this also includes their faith.
 When we struggle with these and don’t know how to fix or resolve the problems, we tend to seek experiences and other things that will help us feel better.
 This is where dependencies to drugs or alcohol begin.
 The problem, however, is that these are only temporary fixes, and they also move us farther from real solutions that will have lasting effects.

 CBT is consistently shown to be the most effective therapeutic method for treatment of substance abuse.
 Our program employs the very latest in CBT techniques, developed by world-renowned addiction researchers to instill the tools necessary to understand why you think, feel, and behave the way you do—and how to change those responses!
-To learn more about the therapeutic techniques and program used at the St. Gregory Retreat Centers, Click to learn more about cognitive behavior therapy!
+To learn more about the therapeutic techniques and program used at the St. Gregory Recovery Center, Click to learn more about cognitive behavior therapy!

 The most overlooked aspect of recovery is also one of the most important.
 We know that if your ability to process and retain information is not working properly, you won’t be able to effectively apply what you will learn here.